KishorNaik/Sol_AspnetCore.Factory/README.md

 # Asp.net Core Factory.
-A Library for implement the factory method in asp.net core.
+A Library for implement the factory method for Dependency injection in asp.net core.

 ### Step 1
 Add following nuget package in your asp.net core Solution.